Digital Signal Processing

 This program features 15 credits in signal processing and related courses (e.g., in mathematics).
 Up to three semester credits can be transferred from another university (effectively one of five courses); the remainder must be earned at Purdue.

 An average grade of B in the two core courses and an average of 3.0 overall are required.
+All courses for the certificate must be completed within a five year span.

 ECE 53800: Digital Signal Processing I